Uarsa/volna-r170-print/README.md

 Protocol data generator.
+Version for printing.

-The application is located at https://volna-r170.herokuapp.com
+The application is located at https://volna-r170-print.herokuapp.com/